 How are graphics evolving in your splitboard-focused lineup?
 Any particular trends happening here?

-The graphic needed to show the connection to the Straight model underlining my commitment to provide an option for human-powered adventures.
+The graphic needed to show the connection to the Straight model underlining my commitment to providing an option for human-powered adventures.

 What’s the ideal-world distribution channel for your gear as splitboarding evolves?
 B2C, speciality retail or wider?
 Do people still need advice on this stuff?

 Certainly people need advice because all the components are making this special like immersing in a new hobby.
 There is so much that is interesting for us board builders to tinker with still.
-Specialty retail is it, also given a fair chance to make aware of the dangers and exchange local knowledge of your touring destination etc.
+Specialty retail also provides the best way to make users aware of the dangers and exchange local knowledge for your touring destination.